 Personal loans generally work on a rate-for-risk basis, with the lowest rates on the market reserved for those with good/excellent credit scores.
 Many lenders offer personal loans for bad credit, although the APRs are likely to be higher.

 Q1 – Is there a difference between a short term loan and a personal loan?

 Q2 – Is a personal loan right for me?

-Q3 – Can I get a personal loan if I have a poor credit rating?
+Q3 – Can you get a personal loan with a poor credit rating?

-Q4 – Will I be credit checked if I apply for a personal loan?
+Q4 – Will I be credit checked if I apply for personal loans?

 Q5 – How much can I borrow with a personal loan through New Horizons?